Watch Strap Buckles Guide: Types, Sizes, Materials & Compatibility

 - Flat tongue: Designed for thinner straps, reduces wear

-If you’re switching from a tang buckle to a deployment clasp, you’ll likely need a new strap designed for the clasp.
+As a general rule, if you’re switching from a tang buckle to a deployant clasp, you’ll likely need a new strap designed for the clasp.

 How to Choose the Right Buckle